andreas-wilm/lofreq3/README.md

 This version is know to work with: cligen@0.9.37, hts@0.2.19, tempfile@0.1.7

 # To Do List

 In order of importance:

-- Enable use of indel quals in processor.nim
-- Enable merging of alignment qualities for bases, ins and dels in processor.nim
+- testing: base qualities, ins qualities, del qualities
 - CI on Github
 - Wrapper: Multithreaded pileup and call as one, with region inference
 - Create release and announce availability